kwabenasapong/openpldoc/manual/source/print_service.rst

 -------

 |printbutton| **Print**
-  This will print your service bringing up your system's print options.
+  This will print the service bringing up the system's print options.
 Use this when you are ready to print.

 |optionbutton| **Options**